 Autograph the signature of the representative or person acting on your behalf.

 Once this information has been submitted, the DGIE, through the Directorate of Legal Affairs and the National Foreign Investment Commission, will immediately decide whether the procedure is appropriate.
 In addition, it is necessary to submit the public instrument stating the representation of the legal entity in the name of the person submitting the notice or, if applicable, the power of attorney granted before a notary public abroad, duly legalized or apostilled, as the case may be.

 If the documents are written in a language other than Spanish, they must be translated by an expert translator.
 The translation must be of the entire document, including the apostille.
 If the power of attorney is drafted simultaneously in Spanish and in any other language, those parts that may only be in the foreign language -for example, the apostille- must be translated.

-Once the authorization has been obtained, said document must be submitted, duly stamped with the acknowledgement of receipt and page number assigned by the Ministry of Economy, for the registration of the branch before the Public Registry of Commerce.
+Once the authorization has been obtained, the said document must be submitted, duly stamped with the acknowledgment of receipt and page number assigned by the Ministry of Economy, for the registration of the branch before the Public Registry of Commerce.
 Having this document is an indispensable requirement to establish and operate a representative office in the country.